lirios/docs-hig/docs/design.rst

 Starting with the fundamentals
 ------------------------------

-Hawaii strives to provide a beautiful but unique and user friendly experience to the user.
+Liri strives to provide a beautiful but unique and user friendly experience to the user.
 Before you begin designing your application, get fully acquainted with the environment.

-Understanding the interior of Hawaii will aid you in producing an application that integrates seamlessly with the desktop environment and is enjoyable to the user.
+Understanding the interior of Liri will aid you in producing an application that integrates seamlessly with the desktop environment and is enjoyable to the user.

 Most individuals are not acquainted with the concepts or principles of human interface design, but they can easily identify which applications follow the guidelines and which applications stray from them.

-Become familiar with Hawaii and the fundamental principles contained within the human interface guidelines so that you can integrate them into your design to create the most user-friendly application possible.
+Become familiar with Liri and the fundamental principles contained within the human interface guidelines so that you can integrate them into your design to create the most user-friendly application possible.